Search

 The information contained here is meant to be informational, and while BAL has made every effort to ensure the accuracy of the information, it is not promised or guaranteed to be complete.
 Readers of this information should not act upon any information contained on this alert/blog without seeking professional counsel.
 This alert does not constitute legal advice or create an attorney-client relationship.
 Any reference to prior results, does not imply or guarantee similar future outcomes.

 More than 835,000 “Dreamers” have been granted relief under DACA since the program was established.
-As of March 2022, there are an estimated 611,270 active DACA beneficiaries in the U.S.
+As of March 2024, there are an estimated 528,300 active DACA beneficiaries in the U.S. The most up-to-date data on the DACA population can be found on the U.S. Citizenship and Immigration Services website.

-DACA has been the target of multiple lawsuits, including a federal lawsuit in Texas where a judge ruled in 2021 that the Obama administration did not follow proper administrative procedures in creating the program.
+The Trump administration moved to terminate DACA in 2017, and the program has been the target of multiple lawsuits.
+In 2021, a federal court in Texas ruled that the Obama administration did not follow proper administrative procedures in creating the program.
 President Joe Biden issued a memorandum upon taking office directing the Secretary of Homeland Security to take action to “preserve and fortify” DACA.
 The Department of Homeland Security (DHS) issued a proposed DACA regulation in September 2021 that drew more than 16,000 comments from the public, most of them in support.
 DHS published the final regulation in August 2022.

 Yes.
+Litigation challenging DACA continues to be ongoing.
 In October 2022, the U.S. Court of Appeals for the Fifth Circuit upheld the 2021 ruling that the 2012 DACA memorandum was unlawful.
 However, the court also directed the lower court to consider the legality of the 2022 final regulation.
-The appellate court urged the district court move forward “as expeditiously as possible.”
+The district court then ruled in September 2023 that the regulation was unlawful.
+The Biden administration appealed the ruling to the Fifth Circuit.

-The Fifth Circuit left in place a partial stay that allows DHS to adjudicate renewal requests for DACA and employment authorization under DACA.
-DHS is also adjudicating advance parole requests for existing DACA recipients.
-Under court order, it cannot adjudicate first-time DACA requests at this time.
+DHS continues to adjudicate renewal requests for DACA and employment authorization under DACA, along with advance parole requests for DACA recipients.
+Under court order, DHS cannot adjudicate first-time DACA requests at this time.
 Given the uncertainty around the litigation, current DACA beneficiaries are encouraged to file to renew their DACA and work authorization as early as possible.
+More information can be found on the USCIS website.

 No. In 2020, the Supreme Court ruled that the Trump administration did not follow proper administrative procedures when it attempted to end DACA.
-It has not ruled on the legality of DACA itself.
+The Court has not ruled on the legality of DACA itself.
+However, the current case challenging the 2022 DACA regulation that is moving through the courts does concern the legal merits of DACA.
+If the Fifth Circuit upholds the district court’s ruling that DACA is unlawful, the Supreme Court will likely take up the case and issue a ruling on DACA’s legality.

 Only Congress has authority to provide a permanent solution for Dreamers that offers legal status in the U.S., and stakeholders have been encouraging lawmakers for years to find a bipartisan solution.
 It is impossible to predict at this time whether Congress will pass a law that grants some form of relief from removal to DACA beneficiaries.